Kotlin/kotlin-spec/docs/src/md/kotlin.core/builtins.md

 ### `kotlin.Unit`

 $\Unit$ is a unit type, i.e., a type with only one value $\Unit$; all values of type $\Unit$ should reference the same underlying $\Unit$ object.
-It is somewhat similar in purpose to `void` return type in other programming languages, but has several minor differences, which fall outside the scope of this specification.
+It is somewhat similar in purpose to `void` return type in other programming languages in that it signifies an *absense of a value* (i.e. the returned type for a function returning nothing), but is different in that there is, in fact, a single value of this type.

 ### `kotlin.Boolean`